computablelabs/compspec/TopLevelSpec.md

 # The Computable Protocol

-The Computable protocol creates a decentralized data market.
+The Computable protocol defines a decentralized data market.
 The global network is made up of many individual `Market` instances.
 Each `Market` conceptually holds a single dataset and is created and controlled by the owners of the dataset.
 These owners could correspond to existing organizations, or